Real-4339/UDTP/Documentation/doc.md

 - `change_fragment_size` - change max frame size.
 Where __size__ is a size of a frame 1-1468 bytes.
 - `log_level` - change log level.
 Where __level__ is a level of logging.
 0 - DEBUG, 1 - INFO, 2 - WARNING, 3 - ERROR, 4 - CRITICAL.

-If i was able to do terminal without separate thread i would do that, but it is what it is.
+If i wasnt able to do terminal without separate thread i would do that, but it is what it is.
 I used `threading` library for that.

 So i have running cli in diff thread, that was listening on commands from user and sending them to core app.
 Where were the main logic running.